star-hengxing/libuipc/README.md

 | magic_enum                             | 0.9.3   | enum to string                                      | package        |

 ## Build
-We use Vcpkg to manage the libraries we need and use CMake to build the project.
+We use Vcpkg to manage the libraries and use CMake to build the project.

 The simplest way to let CMake detect Vcpkg is to set the system environment variable `CMAKE_TOOLCHAIN_FILE` to `(YOUR_VCPKG_PARENT_FOLDER)/vcpkg/scripts/buildsystems/vcpkg.cmake`

-Vcpkg supports both Windows and Linux.
-We recommend using Vcpkg to manage the dependencies to keep the consistency of the development environment.
+Vcpkg supports both Windows and Linux; we use it to manage the dependencies and keep the consistency of the development environment.

 ### Submodules

 Some dependencies are managed by git submodules.
-You can clone the project with the following command:
+You need to clone the submodules with the following command:

 ```shell
 git submodule update --init